Get Ready for Grad School

 Here are two steps to take right now to prepare for graduate school.

-- Check out the pre-graduate/professional advising resources at the Student Academic Success Center.
+- Check out the pre-graduate/professional advising resources through the Office of Educational Opportunity and Enrichment Services.

 - Explore the wide range of graduate programs offered at UC Davis.

 Planning your life after graduation can be daunting, especially when you have grad school on the brain.

 The best thing a prospective graduate student can do is learn as much as they can about the graduate program and the application process upfront.
 All of the information and resources you need are out there — it’s just up to you to reach out and take advantage of them.”

 Your choice of a master’s or doctoral degree will not only impact your life for the next two to eight years but your career choices for decades to come.
 Before you decide, take time to explore and define personal, academic and professional goals:

 Believe it or not, it’s never too early to start researching potential graduate programs.
 You may be surprised by the sheer number of possibilities out there (UC Davis alone offers nearly 100 graduate and professional programs).
 Finding the right program for you may require in-depth research.